 Drinking Roohafza on a daily basis

-Roohafza or other rose-flavoured drinks may seem to provide your parched palate some respite during Iftaar but they exact a heavy price on your body.
-High in sugar, additives and colorants, this sharbat doesn’t provide your body with the nutrients it needs when you are fasting.
+Roohafza or other rose-flavoured drinks may seem to provide your parched palate with some respite during Iftaar but they exact a heavy price on your body.
+High in sugar, additives and colourants, this sharbat doesn’t provide your body with the nutrients it needs when you are fasting.
 If you must drink it, limit consumption to twice a week.